-PROJECTS presents a series of thought-provoking, large scale installations situated throughout the Fair.
+PROJECTS 2019 presented a series of thought-provoking, large scale installations situated throughout the Fair.

 Triple Twill Triptych